-Join George Maestri for an in-depth discussion in this video Configuring the scene, part of Rendering Using Cycles in Blender.
+Join George Maestri for an in-depth discussion in this video Configuring the scene, part of Blender: Rendering with Cycles.

 In this final chapter we're going to take a look at workflow, how to actually…light and render a scene.…Now we have a basic interior scene, which we will be lighting.…Now I have some Ambient Occlusion already set up, so we can just take a…quick look at the scene.…So I am going to go down here in this bottom Viewport here and just turn it to…Rendered and this will go ahead and start rendering that Viewport.…And you can see we've got a basic dining room scene with that table and the bowl…of fruit that we were working with before, along with some other furniture, a…window, and a whole environment.…